 - Using a kitchen scale, divide the dough into 6 equal pieces by weight.

 - Once all the gluten-free artisan rolls have been shaped, cover them with a clean tea towel or sprayed plastic wrap.
 Let the dough rise in a warm place until 50% bigger than its original size.
-At this point you can also refrigerate them for up to 8 hours and allow for them to rise slow in the fridge.
+At this point, you can also refrigerate them for up to 8 hours and allow them to rise slowly in the fridge.

 Baking the Gluten Free Artisan Dinner Rolls